-- File each tooth at a 30° angle a specific number of times, e.g., four strokes per tooth.
-Work your way around the blade until all teeth are sharp. - DO NOT file the 'gullet' (radius) of the tooth with the flat file.
+- File each tooth at a 30 degree angle a specific number of times, e.g., four strokes per tooth.
+Work your way around the blade until all teeth are sharp. - 2.
+DO NOT file the 'gullet' (radius) of the tooth with the flat file.
 The radius must remain.
 A sharp corner will lead to a crack and blade failure.

 If an electric grinder is used, use care not to overheat teeth, do not allow tips/tooth to glow red or turn blue.
 DO NOT place blade in cooling water.
 This will change the temper of the blade and could result in blade failure.
-3. After sharpening teeth, check each tooth radius for evidence of a square (sharp) corner.
-Use the round (rat tail) file to renew the radius.